Goldfish64/NinjaCatDiscordBot/README.md

 ![](src/avatar.png?raw=true)

 # Ninja Cat: a Windows Insider build bot for Discord
-Ninja Cat is a [Discord.Net](https://github.com/RogueException/Discord.Net) bot designed to send a messages when a new [Windows 10 Insider](https://insider.windows.com/) build is posted.
+Ninja Cat is a [Discord.Net](https://github.com/RogueException/Discord.Net) bot designed to alert the channel when a new [Windows 10 Insider](https://insider.windows.com/) build is posted.
 Simple as that.

 Currently it responds to commands beginning with **$ninjacat** or **$nj**, but it will respond to more natural-type queries, thanks to its advanced cat language programming.